 How to Add Documents

-From the main menu, select Document > Add Documents..
-Another option is to open the drop-down menu of the document icon in the toolbar.
-You can select individual files or folders.
+From the main menu, select Document > Add Documents.
+Another option is to open the drop-down menu of the document button in the toolbar, or you can just drag files from Finder onto the left sidebar in ATLAS.ti.